Using Signals to Debug Long-Running Processes

-Well, we could ask the process to turn on debugging output while it's still running.
-How does that sound?
+Well, you could ask the process to toggle its own debug output while it's still running.
+Here's how.

 trap("USR1") do